mdcoxe/explodingkittens/project-worksheet.md

 - Draw card / Adds deckArray[0] to active players hand and ends turn, blanks out page (pulls up protect cards overlay, swaps hands and puts button on screen for opposing payer to click to reveil cards,
 - play card - on click of a card remove from hand and place on discard pile then do action of card - not required function...can draw instead and end turn
 ### Card Functions
-- Attack - End turn without drawing card, skips next turn(build skip function first and reference in this function??
+- Attack - End turn without drawing card, skips next turn(build skip function first and reference in this function??...still troubleshooting how to proceed.
 - Exploding Kitten - End game unless player has Defuse card...must play or game over
 - Defuse card -  adds exploding kitten back intto deck in random spot (does not reshuffle deck) can only be played on exploding kitten
 - Skip - Ends turn immediately without drawing new card